ipc-sim/ipc-toolkit/docs/source/tutorial/getting_started.rst

 .. math::
    D(x) = \sum_{k \in C} \mu\lambda_k^nf_0\left(\|T_k^Tv\|, \epsilon_v\right),

-where :math:`C` is the lagged collision constraints, :math:`\lambda_k^n` is the normal force magnitude for the :math:`k`-th contact, :math:`T_k` is the tangential basis for the :math:`k`-th contact, and :math:`f_0` is the smooth friction function used to approximate the non-smooth transition from dynamic to static friction.
+where :math:`C` is the lagged collisions, :math:`\lambda_k^n` is the normal force magnitude for the :math:`k`-th collision, :math:`T_k` is the tangential basis for the :math:`k`-th collision, and :math:`f_0` is the smooth friction function used to approximate the non-smooth transition from dynamic to static friction.

 Derivatives
 ^^^^^^^^^^^